-It’s not a question of French authorities breaking down doors and snatching back

-    the carte de séjour, but interactions with officialdom will likely eventually

-    become a problem if you’re telling different stories.
+It’s not a question of French authorities breaking down doors and snatching back the carte de séjour, but interactions with officialdom will likely eventually become a problem if you’re telling different stories.

-    And it’s likely that the first issue will be with the French taxman.
+And the first issue could be with the French taxman.

-    All residents in France are legally required to file an annual tax declaration –

-    even if you do not earn any money in France.
+All residents in France are legally required to file an annual tax declaration – even if you do not earn any money in France.

 By acquiring the carte de séjour, you have told France that you live here, so by not filing the annual return you are breaking the law.